tldr-pages/tldr/pages/common/git-effort.md

 `git effort`

-- Display files receiving over a specific number of commits, showing commits and active days:
+- Display files modified by specific number of commits or more, showing commits and active days:

 `git effort --above {{5}}`